Ema-Unlimited/Test-Repo/README.md

 This is a test-only repository with a security vulnerability so we can show a demo for Emas Dev/SecOps usecase.

 Do not edit unless you're trying to modify the Github Agent

+# NOTE: THIS IS A PUBLIC REPOSITORY, DON'T ADD ANY INTERNAL CODE